especies

 parrotfish have developed a unique strategy to

-discourage enemies: they build a foul-smelling (and
+discourage enemies: they build a foul-smelling

-tasting) mucous bubble in which to sleep.
+(and tasting) mucous bubble in which to

-These cocoons are open at both ends to allow water
+sleep.
+These cocoons are open at both

-flow, and take about 30 minutes to construct.
+ends to allow water flow, and take about 30

-Their lifespans range from 5 to 20 years depending
+Their lifespans range from 5 to 20 years

-on the species, and lengths can vary from 30 cm to
+depending on the species, and lengths can vary

-1.2 m.
+from 30 cm to 1.2 m.

 Loro Guacamayo